04 November 2019 | Complaint Reviews

-We have found that Police Scotland have handled complaints 2, 3, 4, 5, 6, 7 and 8 to a reasonable standard, but have not handled complaints 1 and 9 to a reasonable standard.
+We found that Police Scotland handled complaints 2, 3, 4, 5, 6, 7 and 8 to a reasonable standard, but didn't handle complaints 1 and 9 to a reasonable standard.

-Consequently, we have made two recommendations to address the shortcomings we have highlighted in complaints 1 and 9 and we have made a further recommendation in relation to complaint 2.
-We have also issued two learning points and highlighted an observation.
+Consequently, we made two recommendations to address the shortcomings we highlighted in complaints 1 and 9 and we made a further recommendation in relation to complaint 2.
+We also issued two learning points and highlighted an observation.